RoboticImaging/ImgRG/index.md

 This page keeps track of the on-going imaging reading group activities.
 You will be able to find the schedule of the upcoming reading sessions, past presentations, related articles and a curated list of resources on imaging.

-The meetings are held during summer on **Fridays between 11:00 - 12:00 in hybrid mode: currently via Zoom** and hopefully soon in-person at J04 conference room, Australian Centre for Field Robotics (ACFR), The University of Sydney, NSW, Australia.
+The meetings are held on Mondays between 11:00 - 12:00 in hybrid mode: via Zoom and hopefully and  in-person at J04 conference room, Australian Centre for Field Robotics (ACFR), The University of Sydney, NSW, Australia.
 If you like to join Robotic Imaging Reading Group, feel free to contact us.

 ## Upcoming Reading Sessions